-3 Many of the examples in this Recommendation are drawn from marketable permitting programs in the environmental context because a significant amount of the experience and writing to date regarding marketable permitting programs stems from the environmental area.
-This is not meant to imply that marketable permits are not suitable in other contexts, nor that they are always useful in environmental contexts.
+3 Many of the examples in this Recommendation are drawn from marketable permitting programs in the environmental context because a significant amount of the experience and writing to date regarding marketable

-capping the total amount of a regulated activity, agencies limit the relative amount of activity per 14 15 regulated entity or unit of regulated activity.
-For example, a rate-based air pollution permit market may limit the amount of pollution power plants can emit per unit of electricity generated, 16 17 and fuel efficiency standards set limits on the acceptable amount of fuel required to drive a mile.
-Finally, in "credit trading" systems, regulators set a relative goal (e.g., no net emissions increase 18 19 or no net increase in property development); and then any covered entities seeking, for example, 20 to increase emissions or develop property must purchase offsetting credits that are sold by third 21 parties and verified by regulators.
-Credits can be earned when parties limit their level of the regulated activity by more than the required amount.
-Credit systems can also be combined with 22 23 cap-and-trade or rate-based programs.
-For example, in a greenhouse gas cap-and-trade program, 24 unregulated sources may be allowed to reduce their emissions voluntarily and sell verified credits on the market.
-In a property development setting, a party could decline to develop a 25 26 particular parcel of land to generate a credit, and then sell that credit to another party.
+For example, the cap could be total tons of a pollutant, total number of fish that can be caught, or 12 13 total number of airport landing slots.
+A "rate-based trading" program is similar, but instead of 14 capping the total amount of a regulated activity, agencies limit the relative amount of activity per 15 regulated entity or unit of regulated activity.
+For example, a rate-based air pollution permit market may limit the amount of pollution power plants can emit per unit of electricity generated, 16 and fuel efficiency standards set limits on the acceptable amount of fuel required to drive a mile.
+17 18 Finally, in "credit trading" systems, regulators set a relative goal (e.g., no net emissions increase 19 or no net increase in property development), and then any covered entities seeking, for example, to increase emissions or develop property must purchase offsetting credits that are sold by third 20 parties and verified by regulators.
+Credits can be earned when parties limit their level of the 21 22 regulated activity by more than the required amount.
+Credit systems can also be combined with 23 cap-and-trade or rate-based programs.
+For example, in a greenhouse gas cap-and-trade program, 24 unregulated sources may be allowed to reduce their emissions voluntarily and sell verified 25 credits on the market.
+In a property development setting, a party could decline to develop a particular parcel of land to generate a credit, and then sell that credit to another party.
+26